 Step 3

-Add A (bonito dashi and sake) to the pot and bring it to a boil.
-Once it begins boiling, skim off any scum, cover the pot with an otoshi-buta (drop-lid), and let it simmer over low heat for 10 minutes.
+Add seasonings (dashi, sake, mirin, and sugar) to the pot and bring it to a boil.
+Once boiling, skim off any scum and cover the pot with an otoshi-buta.
+Let it simmer over low heat for 15 minutes.

 Step 4